-Python operator module is one of the inbuilt modules in Python.
-By import operator you can performs various operations and operates two input numbers in a Python program.
+The Python operator module is one of the inbuilt modules in Python.
+By import operator, you can perform various operations and operate two input numbers in a Python program.

-The functions provided by operator module can use various mathematical, relational, logical and bitwise operations on two input numbers
+The functions provided by the operator module can use various mathematical, relational, logical, and bitwise operations on two input numbers

 Functions supplied by the operator module.